hx2A/py5website/tutorials/how-to-use-library.rst

 Observe that any ``py5.`` and ``self.`` prefixes are removed.
 There also are no import statements or calls to :doc:`run_sketch`.

-To actually use this, save your code to a file and execute the below from the command line:
+To actually use this, save your code to a file and execute the below command from a terminal:

 .. code:: bash